 Power tolerance refers to how much your solar panel system can deviate from its stated power (in watts).
 The variance can be expressed in watts or percentages.

-For instance, if a 200W panel has a power tolerance of +4% / -0%, then its actual power output can vary between 200W to 208W under regular conditions.
+For instance, if a 200W panel has a power tolerance of +4% / -0%, its power output can vary between 200W and 208W under regular conditions.

 5. Size

-In case you have limited roof space, you’ll have to be extremely careful with the placement of your panels.
-Ensure that there is enough space to fit the entire system, and leave some extra room for movement.
+If you have limited roof space, you’ll have to be extremely careful with the placement of your panels.
+Ensure enough space to fit the entire system and leave extra room for movement.

 6. Temperature Coefficient